 Emergency vehicle staging areas have been designed in three locations allowing five fire trucks in each of two areas with access to fire hydrants that are gravity fed directly from the water reservoirs to be constructed on-site.
 The third area will provide for access by one fire truck.
 Firefighting access ways through the residential planning areas have been designed to provide access to the open space areas and Chino Hills State Park in accordance with OCFA standards for a VHFHSZ.
-Exhibit 27 (page 109) and Exhibit 28 (page 111) show the fuel modification and fire break plans for each access configuration.
+Exhibit 15 (page 83) shows the fuel modification and fire break plans.